 2.2.3.
 Exploration function of BG: In addition to reinforcement learning functions of the direct GO and indirect NOGO pathways, the indirect pathway is involved in exploration of the alternative actions space.
 This is particularly important for quick learning when the system is required to switch from an established action selection pattern to a new one due to environment changes (e.g. perturbation, or appearance of an obstacle).
-To account for such a mechanism the model incorporates an exploratory signal expli generated by the STN, which excites GPe neurons and induces variable fluctuations in their activity.
+To account for such a mechanism the model incorporates an exploratory signal ei generated by the STN, which excites GPe neurons and induces variable fluctuations in their activity.
 In case of uncertainty about action choices, GPe neurons can spontaneously suppress corresponding GPi neurons and permit corresponding actions to be executed.
 If a favorable outcome is realized, the action that generated the more desirable outcome will be learned by the striatal network and associated with the current sensory PFC input, resulting in the deliberate execution of this action in the future if similar sensory cues are presented.
 In contrast, if the outcome is undesirable, the next time similar cues are presented to the striatum, this action will be suppressed, which increases the probability of some other learned or spontaneous action to be executed under similar sensory conditions.
 III.
 Complete and deliver the Large Scale Network Simulation Software that the Foundation has found acceptable, including debugging; ALL PREVIOUS AND SUBSEQUENT MODELS will be re-cast into the Large Scale Network Simulation Software environment.
 Provide Large Scale Network Simulation Software demonstration and benchmarking to the Foundation.

 Specific Aim 4.3: Simulation tools:

-According to the project specifications, the first version of a GPU-based Large Scale Network Simulation (LSNS) software package is developed. <module structure> This simulation environment is currently used for multiscale modeling and consists of follow modules:
+According to the project specifications, the first version of a GPU-based Large Scale Network Simulation (LSNS) software package is developed. <module structure> This simulation environment is currently used for multiscale modeling and consists of the following modules:

 1) The simulation engine.
 This is the core of the LSNS package that provides the basic abilities to perform computational simulations of neural networks of Hodgkin-Huxley type neurons.
 The simulation engine is able to perform calculations for multiscale modeling and computational analysis of cross-level integration of: (a) the intrinsic biophysical properties of single neurons (at the level of ionic channel kinetics, dynamical changes of ionic concentrations, synaptic processes); (b) population properties (synaptic interactions between neurons within populations with random distributions of neuronal parameters); (c) network properties (connectivity and type of synaptic interactions between populations with random distribution of connections), (d) morpho-physiological structure (organization in interacting modules/compartments).